-The socio - economic aspects of such a development should be highlighted as the type and location of food processing facilities frequently have an impact on property values and on communities' perceptions of a healthy environment.
+The socio - economic aspects of such a development should be highlighted as the type and location of Cemeteries and Crematoria facilities frequently have an impact on property values and on communities' perceptions of a healthy environment.
+For any such facility the type(s) of operation should be considered in the context of community values.